 11.2.4.3 Payments and Charges for Monthly and Annual Auctions

 The CAISO will charge CRR Holders for the Market Clearing Price for CRRs obtained through the clearing of the CRR Auction as described in Section 36.13.6.
 To the extent the CRR Holder purchases a CRR through a CRR Auction that has a negative value, the CAISO will retain the CRR Auction proceeds and apply them to credit requirements of the applicable CRR Holder, in accordance with Section 12.6.3 of the CAISO Tariff.
 The CAISO will net all revenue received and payments made through this process.
 CRR Auction net revenue amounts for on-peak and off-peak usage from each CRR Auction will be separated.
 CRR Auction revenues for each season coming from the annual auction are first allocated uniformly across the three months comprising each season based on time of use.
 These on-peak and off-peak monthly amounts from the seasonal auctions are then added to the corresponding monthly on-peak and off-peak amounts from the monthly CRR Auction for the same month to form the monthly net CRR Auction on-peak and off-peak revenues, respectively.
-Furthermore, these monthly net CRR Auction revenues will then be converted into daily values and added to the Daily CRR Balancing Accounts.
-In particular, the daily CRR Balancing Account contribution will be the sum of: (1) the monthly net CRR Auction on-peak amount multiplied by the ratio of daily on-peak hours to monthly on-peak hours; and (2) the monthly net CRR Auction off-peak amount multiplied by the ratio of daily off-peak hours to monthly off-peak hours.
+Furthermore, these monthly net CRR Auction revenues are added to the corresponding CRR Balancing Account for the month.

-11.2.2.4 Hourly CRR Settlement
+11.2.4.4 Daily CRR Settlement with Potential Monthly Make-Whole Payments

-For each Settlement Period, the IFM Congestion Funds calculated in Section 11.2.4.1.2 will be used to pay CRR Holders that are owed CRR Payments.
-In the hourly settlement of CRR Payments for the Settlement Period, all CRR Holders will be paid and charged fully according to their entitlements.
-Any surplus revenue for the Settlement Period after making all hourly CRR Payments will go to the CRR Balancing Account for use in the end-of-day clearing of the CRR Balancing Account processes pursuant to Section 11.2.4.4.1.
-Any revenue deficiency for the Settlement Period, will be tracked for further Settlement during the monthly clearing process as described in Section 11.2.4.4.1.
-The hourly Settlement of CRRs for each CRR Holder will be based on the type of CRR holdings as described in Section 11.2.4.2.
-The CRR Holder’s hourly CRR Settlement amount will be the net of the holder’s CRR Payments for CRR Options or CRR Obligations, and the holder’s CRR Charges for CRR Obligations out of these holdings.
+11.2.4.4.1 Calculating the Congestion-Supported CRR Value for a Settlement Period

+For each Settlement Period, the CAISO uses the funds in the Hourly Constraint-Specific CRR Congestion Funds calculated in Section 11.2.4.1.2 to determine the Congestion-Supported CRR Value for CRRs.

+The CAISO allocates a CRR modeled as having a positive PTDF on a binding Transmission Constraint a portion of that Transmission Constraint’s Hourly Constraint-Specific CRR Congestion Fund in proportion to that CRR’s modeled flow over that Constraint as compared to all other CRRs’ modeled flow over that Constraint.
+The allocation cannot exceed the portion of the CRR’s Notional CRR Value in that Settlement Period that corresponds to that Constraint based on the PTDF from the CRR’s modeled flow.

+The CAISO allocates a CRR modeled as having a negative PTDF on a binding Transmission Constraint a debit equal to that CRR’s Notional CRR Value in that Settlement Period that corresponds to that Constraint based on the PTDF from the CRR’s modeled flow.

+A CRR’s Congestion-Supported CRR Value in a Settlement Period is the sum of that CRR’s respective allocations or debits from the various Hourly Constraint-Specific CRR Congestion Funds for that Settlement Period.

+Any funds remaining in a Hourly Constraint-Specific CRR Congestion Fund after all funds have been allocated to CRRs are added to that Constraint’s Daily Constraint-Specific CRR Congestion Fund.